 There is no cure for rheumatoid arthritis (RA).
-Medications can slow down the disease, while complementary therapies can help people cope with the joint pain and stiffness, chronic fatigue, and other symptoms, such as low-grade fevers and dry skin and eyes.
+Medications can slow down the disease, while complementary therapies can help people cope with joint pain and stiffness, chronic fatigue, and other symptoms, such as low-grade fevers and dry skin and eyes.

 DMARDs are known for their inflammation-blocking qualities.
-If inflammation in the body is not blocked, it can cause the joints and tissues to wear down to the point of disability in just a few years.
+If inflammation in the body is not blocked, this can cause the joints and tissues to wear down to the point of disability in just a few years.

-As these medications suppress the immune system to stop inflammation, they also increase the risk of infection.
-It is therefore important for people to take care to avoid infections, get treated quickly for symptoms of a possible infection, and discuss the use of any live vaccines with their doctors.
+Therefore, it was important for people to take care to avoid infections, get treated quickly for symptoms of a possible infection, and discuss the use of any live vaccines with their doctors.

 Examples of live vaccines include:

 Gold injections had long been used to treat RA and other inflammatory joint diseases.
 They had previously been proven successful for many people with RA.

 Researchers once thought that RA and tuberculosis were related.
 Eventually, that theory was debunked, and the idea that gold could treat RA and provide significant symptom relief was confirmed.